sensu/sensu-docs/content/sensu-core/1.6/api/silenced.md

 /silenced/clear (POST) |
 -----------------------|------
-description            | Clear a single silence entry. example URL            | http://hostname:4567/silenced/clear payload                | {{< highlight json >}}{
+description            | Clear a single silence entry specified by its ID or by the applicable check and subscription. example URL            | http://hostname:4567/silenced/clear payload                | {{< highlight json >}}{
   "id": "load-balancer:ha_proxy"